 Good efficiency and phase shedding were achieved.
 With the SCC technology for multi-phasing, high-frequency switching, high power density, and high efficiency would be achieved to maximize the benefit of using GaN for any high power conversion systems.

 The team at GaNPower also demonstrated that LLC topology is not only suitable for GaN in medium to high power applications, it is also a good choice for GaN in lower power application such as 65W power adapter.
 Table I list a comparison between ACF and LLC and it is clear that LLC is fundamentally more suitable for commercialization of GaN in 65W power rating.
-A recent prototype of GaN-LLC design of 65W power adapter is shown in Figure 4 and GaNPower is expected to make it available commercially soon.
+A recent prototype of the GaN-LLC design of the 65W power adapter is shown in Figure 4 and GaNPower is expected to make it available commercially soon.

 With innovative GaN device designs and next-generation LLC solutions, GaN technology appears to be increasingly likely to displace silicon power MOSFET and SiC in the near future.
 The author acknowledges helpful comments from Drs.
 Gary Dolny, Yanfei Liu and Yue Fu.

 Dr. Simon Li obtained his Ph.D. from the University of British Columbia through the prestigious CUSPEA (China-U.S. Physics Examination and Application) program in the early 1980th.
 He was previously with the National Research Council of Canada (NRCC), where he developed the world’s first commercialized laser diode simulator.
 He founded Crosslight Software, Inc. in 1995 as a spin-off from the NRCC which has become a leading provider of TCAD tools for the semiconductor industry.
 Dr. Li is a well-known expert in semiconductor device physics and a semiconductor industry veteran with a rich background in high-tech company management.

 This article originally appeared in the Bodo’s Power Systems magazine.